-The Statement of Net Position presents information about assets, deferred outflows, liabilities and deferred inflows with the difference reported as net position.
+The Statement of Net Position presents information about assets and liabilities with the difference between the two reported as net position.
 The change in net position over time is an indicator of whether the financial position of the District is improving or deteriorating.